COUNCIL OF DATA FACILITIES

 Core Trust Seal Certification -- Cohort of Data Repositories

 A cohort of data repositories is being assembled to apply for CoreTrustSeal certification as part of the American Geophysical Union Coalition Enabling FAIR Data Project.
 CoreTrustSeal certification demonstrates to a repository’s users and funders that they have been evaluated by an independent authority and endorsed for their trustworthiness.
-If you are interested in becoming a member of this cohort, please send an email to Rebecca Koskela.
 Recent Webinars

 A data facility is eligible for membership in the Council if it acquires, curates, preserves, and/or disseminates data, software, and/or models for one or more defined communities or disciplines in Council of Data Facilities Charter.